 Opening types of aluminium windows

 Most people expect their windows to open and close.
 With aluminium, there are several aluminium windows designs based on the opening method.
 Here are all the various opening methods for aluminium windows.
 However, do bear in mind not every aluminium window brand comes with these opening options.
 You can contact us for information if there’s a particular window style you’re after.

 The top hung opening window offers convenience with the hinges on the left and right sides and the window handle at the bottom.

-The are two potential drawbacks to this window.
-One is it’s not convenient placed over a kitchen sink, as reaching to close the window is hard.
+There are two potential drawbacks to this window.
+One is it’s not conveniently placed over a kitchen sink, as reaching to close the window is hard.
 Another is these windows at ground floor level or opening onto pathways may need restricting to avoid injury.

 Side hung opening aluminium windows designs

 Popular with traditional or modern homes is the side hung design.
 Here the window hinges from the top and bottom with the window handle on the side.